joannae05/joannae05/README.md

 ## Projects
 🔹 **Codifica** — An AI-powered coding support tool designed to help Spanish-speaking beginners learn to code.
-It provides real-time explanations, resources, and support — helping bridge the language gap in tech.
+It provides real-time explanations, resources, and support, helping bridge the language gap in tech.

 ---